DSpace/RestContract/README.md

 ## Use of the HTTP Verbs and HTTP Response CODE

 _Please note that within this section, all terms used are meant to reference RESTful terminology and/or terminology borrowed from [Spring Data REST](https://docs.spring.io/spring-data/rest/docs/current/reference/html/#repository-resources)._
  - `resource` - anything that can be identified via a URI.
-It's a representation of an underlying object. e.g. `/items/123-456-789` is a resource that represents a single DSpace Item.
+It's a representation of an underlying object. e.g. `/items/123-456-789` is a resource that represents a single DSpace Item object.
 For additional examples see https://restful-api-design.readthedocs.io/en/latest/resources.html
  - `object` - we use this term to mean the actual object *behind* the resource.
 In other words, a resource is a JSON representation of some object (often a DSpaceObject) stored in the database.
-This is also sometimes called an "entity".
+This is also sometimes called an "entity" in REST terminology.
  - `collection` - a group of resources e.g. `/items` is a collection of all DSpace Item resources.
 This is also sometimes called a "collection resource" (e.g. in Spring Data REST)
+     - Be aware that the term "collection" in this document has nothing to do with a DSpace Collection object.
+In REST terminology, a "collection" endpoint is simply an endpoint that returns multiple resources (objects), often in a paginated list.
-     - Somewhat confusingly, Spring Data REST likes to use the phrase "item resources" for individual resources within a collection.
-Below, we've just called them "resources".
+     - NOTE: Spring Data REST likes to use the phrase "item resources" for individual resources within a "collection resource".
+We've simplified this terminology and just call them "resources" and "collections", respectively.
  - `association` - a link or relationship between two resources.
 This is also sometimes called an "association resource" (e.g. in Spring Data REST).

 ### On collection of resources endpoints